Good practices for preventing and addressing reprisals

 - How have actors provided assistance to victims and/or members of civil society for cooperation with the UN?
 In your view, what measures have been particularly effective to improve the security and safety of those who cooperate with regional and international organizations?

-Member States and civil society organizations were invited to contribute to this exercise by 22 March 2019 through email@example.com.
-Unless otherwise indicated, contributions of a general nature (not cases) from States and civil society received within the deadline and with relevant information are available below.
+Unless otherwise indicated, contributions of a general nature (not cases) from States and civil society sent to OHCHR within the deadline and with relevant information are available below.